Linda Darnell: Early life

 Darnell was born in Dallas, Texas, as one of four children (excluding her mother's two children from an earlier marriage) to postal clerk Calvin Roy Darnell and the former Margaret "Pearl" Brown.
 One of her maternal great-grandparents was Cherokee.
 She was the younger sister of Undeen and the older sister of Monte Maloya and Calvin Roy, Jr. Her parents were not happily married, and she grew up as a shy and reserved girl in a house of domestic turmoil.
 Starting at an early age, her mother, Pearl, had big plans for Darnell in the entertainment industry.
 She believed that Linda was her only child with potential as an actress and ignored the rearing of her other children.

 According to her siblings, Darnell enjoyed the limelight and shared her mother's dream.
 Darnell once said, "Mother really shoved me along, spotting me in one contest after another.
 I had no great talent, and I didn't want to be a movie star particularly, but Mother had always wanted it for herself, and I guess she attained it through me."
 One elocution teacher recalled: "[Darnell] didn't stand out particularly, except that she was so sweet and considerate.
 In her theater work, she wasn't outstanding, but her mother was right behind her everywhere she went."

-Unlike her husband, Pearl had a notorious reputation in the neighborhood of being "aggressive" or "downright mean."
-Despite some financial problems, Darnell insisted that she had had a joyful childhood and loving parents.
+Unlike her husband, Pearl had a notorious reputation in the neighborhood of being "aggressive" or "downright mean".
+Despite some financial problems, Darnell insisted that she had a joyful childhood and loving parents.
 Darnell was a model by the age of 11 and was acting on the stage by the age of 13.
 She initially started modeling to earn money for the household and performed mostly in beauty contests.

 Before leaving school for Hollywood, Darnell was a student at Sunset High School, which she entered in September 1937, majoring in Spanish and art.
 She did not have a lot in common with her peers and usually spent her time at home as a teen, working under the guidance of her mother.
 In 1936, she entered the Dallas Little Theater and was cast in the southwestern premiere of Murder in the Cathedral.
 In 1937, she was hired as one of the Texanita hostesses at the Greater Texas & Pan-American Exposition.

 In November 1937, a talent scout for 20th Century Fox arrived in Dallas looking for new faces.
-Encouraged by her mother, Darnell met him, and after a few months he invited her for a screen test in Hollywood.
+Encouraged by her mother, Darnell met him, and after a few months, he invited her for a screen test in Hollywood.
 Arriving in California alongside Mary Healy and Dorris Bowdon in February 1938, Darnell initially was rejected by film studios and was sent home because the 14-year-old was declared "too young."